Hwa-Jong/DCGAN/README.md

 ----------------
 ## Usage

 1. Preparing your dataset.
-(In my case, I prepared images in the dataset directory.)
+(In my case, I prepared images in the "dataset" directory.)

 2. Train the model.